hpe-dev-incubator/hpe-dev-portal/content/blog/storage-management-with-redfish.md

 Moreover, it is assumed that the reader knows how to manage Redfish sessions as described in the [Redfish API Reference documentation](https://hewlettpackard.github.io/ilo-rest-api-docs/ilo5/#authentication-and-sessions).
 More hints for managing iLO sessions with Redfish can be found in this [article](/blog/managing-ilo-sessions-with-redfish).

-## Storage information locations
+## Storage data models

-The Redfish standard defines a `storage` subsystem as part of the `ComputerSystem` type under the `/redfish/v1/Systems/{item}/` location.
+The Redfish standard defines a `storage` data model as part of the `ComputerSystem` resource type under the `/redfish/v1/Systems/{item}/` URI.
+With the implementation of new standards like the Platform Level Data Model for Redfish Device Enablement ([PLDM for RDE](https://developer.hpe.com/blog/overview-of-the-platform-level-data-model-for-redfish%C2%AE-device-enablement-standard/)), this model is fully operational in terms of read, write and event operations against modern external provider devices.
+Starting at Gen10 and Gen10 Plus (firmware 2.30+), HPE servers can take advantage out of it.
+Note that it is the only storage data model implemented in Gen11 servers and beyond.

+HPE initially developed the `SmartStorage` Redfish OEM data model for HPE ProLiant DL580 Gen8 servers, before any Redfish specification.
+It model supports inventory (GET) and monitoring (Events) features only.

+In HPE ProLiant Gen10, the `SmartStorageConfig` resource was added to support configuration.
+This OEM model uses a proprietary API that only supports the SR line of HPE storage controllers.

+> **Note**: The HPE OEM `SmartStorageConfig` data model is removed in HPE Gen11 servers.

+> **Note**: This article focuses only on the HPE OEM `SmartStorageConfig` data model.

-However, HPE implements the description and the configuration of its Smart Storage devices (i.e. SmartArray controllers) respectively in the `SmartStorage` and `SmartStorageConfigX` (**X** is being an ID number) entry points of the same `ComputerSystem` type.
+As said earlier, HPE Gen10 and Gen10 Plus servers implements the description and the configuration of its Smart Storage SR devices respectively in the `SmartStorage` and `SmartStorageConfigX` (**X** is being an ID number) entry points of the same `ComputerSystem` type.
 When multiple controllers are present in a system, a `SmartStorage/ArrayControllers/{item}/` entry point is present for each controller description and a `SmartStorageConfigX` entry point exits for the configuration entry points.
 Note that `{item}` and **`X`** are not correlated.

 ![HPE array controllers' entry points](https://redfish-lab.sourceforge.io/media/redfish-wiki/StorageManagementWithRedfifsh/0-SmartStorageArraysEntryPoints.png)

 ![Smart Array configuration entry points](https://redfish-lab.sourceforge.io/media/redfish-wiki/StorageManagementWithRedfifsh/0-SmartStorageConfigEntryPoints.png)

-Since our infrastructure contains only HPE storage devices, the `Storage` entry point is not populated.
+Since the infrastructure used for this article contains only HPE storage devices and the iLO 5 firmware version is below 2.30, the `Storage` DMTF URI is not populated.
 Only the `SmartStorage` and `SmartStorageConfigX` locations are populated.
 The following picture shows the URIs of four disk drives in the first controller of our infrastructure.
 Their properties can be obtained with a simple `GET` request.

 ![Physical Drives seen from the SmartStorage location](https://redfish-lab.sourceforge.io/media/redfish-wiki/StorageManagementWithRedfifsh/1-PhysicalDrives.png)